tomzx/blog.tomrochette.com-content/agi/prototypes/php-brain/article.md

 ```

 # Serial vs parallel
 So far we've been exploring various ways to store information in a sequential fashion, document by document.
-This obviously simplifies reflecting about the whole system because we do not have to consider concurrent interations.
+This obviously simplifies reflecting about the whole system because we do not have to consider concurrent interactions.
 But this also means that we are limited to doing things in a sequential manner which is more likely going to be a bottleneck further down the road.

 # A little program
 ## Run